PatzEdi/PyTeslaStockScrape/README.md

 ____________________________________________________________________________
 ## **How?**
 - I did so by using a regex which found the data between two keywords in the source code of the website.
 Note that the keywords vary between each website as the source code is different.
-- I used urllib to get the source code of the URL and refresh that code every few seconds.
+- I used urllib as well as requests to get the source code of the URL and refresh that code every few seconds.
 ____________________________________________________________________________
 ## **User notice**
 - Please note that you have to put your ntfy.sh channel in the code in order to receive the notifications!